Gavin-Yinld/coMethy/README.md

 eigen_loci <- extract_eigen(methy_data=module$profile,
                             all_label=module$module_id,
                             number_of_eig=100,plot=T)
-#By setting "plot=T", a file named "eigen_loci.pdf" will be generated to show the methylation level of the eigen-loci in each group.
+#By setting "plot=T", a file named "eigen_loci.pdf" will be generated to show the methylation level of the eigen-loci in each co-methylation module.
 #Red lines in each co-methylation module represent the eigen-loci picked by PCA analysis.
 ```
 <div align=center><img width="700" height="525" src="https://github.com/Gavin-Yinld/coMethy/blob/master/figures/eigen_loci.png"/></div>